Shushishtok/tooltip-codemaker/README.md

 # Installation
 1. Clone the repo to your PC and extract it to a location of your choice (outside of your addon).
 2. Go into the root folder of this repo.
 If you can see the `package.json` file, you're in the right place.
 3. Click on the path bar of the folder, type "cmd" and press enter.
 This should open the command line on the folder you're currently in.
-If you're not sure where is the path bar, press Alt+D to highlight it.
+If you're not sure where the path bar is, press Alt+D to highlight it.
 4. In the command line, type `npm install` and press enter.
 Keep the command line open for now.

 # Running the Tooltip Codemaker